 Sheriff deeds represent the end of the foreclosure process.
 A sheriff deed is granted when a foreclosure has been filed on a property, the homeowner is found in breech of contract, the home is ordered to be sold at sheriff sale and is purchased.
-Information is from the Cuyahoga County Fiscal Office, and is available from 2000 onward.
+Information is from the Cuyahoga County Fiscal Office.

 Number represents the number of sheriff deeds in a given year.
+It includes residential properties only.